 Learn how to easily invest in nib shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-nib holdings limited is an insurance-specialty business based in Australia. nib shares (NHF) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. nib has a trailing 12-month revenue of around $2.6 billion.
+nib holdings limited is an insurance-specialty business based in Australia. nib shares (NHF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars. nib has a trailing 12-month revenue of around $2.6 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in nib